ohlsenjero/node-crawler-vue/Readme.md

 ### Start app containers

 backendFolder: npm install -> npm start
-frontendFOlder: npm install -> npm run serve
+frontendFolder: npm install -> npm run serve

 Both have to be runnning before accessing the app from your browser at http://localhost:8080